SageHack/cloud-buster/README.md

-# cloudflare-resolver
-A security tool that aim at doing the following
-* Check if domains or ips are part of the CloudFlare network
-* Scan domains for know vulnerabilities that allow to find ip
+﻿# Cloudflare Resolver

+A comprehensive pentest tool that checks Cloudflare enabled sites for origin IP leaks.

+It's filled with awesome features!

+* scan a wide array of miss-configuration and vulnerabilities
+* detail origin IP and related services IPs
+* smart(ish) engine that can certify matches
+* multiple command line arguments to customize and fine tune
-* Dictionary scan subdomains to find ips outside of CF network
+* scan any number of targets
+* still maintained and improved

 ![Screenshot](/screenshot.png?raw=true "Usage example")